The History of Bishop’s Park — A People’s Park

 This illustrated history celebrates one of London’s unsung but much-loved public spaces, Bishop’s Park, which adjoins Fulham Palace in west London.

 The first granting of land for the purpose of this park was made in 1883 by the Bishop of London, resident of Fulham Palace.
-Unlike many late Victorian parks in London, it was not laid out in one grant sweep but accreted piecemeal around the palace over a period of 20 years, and is so closely enmeshed with its neighbour that the two sites are often thought of as one.
-This book was published to coincide with the reopening of the park following a major new project, backed by the Heritage Lottery Fund, to restore key elements of the original design and improve facilities.
+Unlike many late-Victorian parks in London, it was not laid out in one grand sweep but accreted piecemeal around the palace over a period of 20 years, and is so closely enmeshed with its neighbour that the two sites are often thought of as one.
+The book was published to coincide with the reopening of the park following a major project, backed by the Heritage Lottery Fund, to restore key elements of the original design and improve facilities.

-The book is available at the Fulham Palace shop, at The Teahouse Café in Bishop’s Park and at The Palace Gardener.
-If there are any queries about sourcing a copy please get in contact via email to secretary.friendsofbishopspark@gmail.com.
+The book is available at the Fulham Palace shop, at The Teahouse Café in Bishop’s Park, and at The Palace Gardener.
+If you have any queries about sourcing a copy, please get in touch via email to chair.bishparkfriends@gmail.com.

 For more information on the book from the publishers, please visit the Scala website.

-A selection of postcards of the park by Victor Ho Photography are available for sale at The Teahouse Café.
+A selection of postcards of the park by Victor Ho Photography are available for sale at The Teahouse Café — a lovely way to share a little slice of greenery with friends near and far.